anchore/webinar-demo/README.md

 Anchore Enterprise is a flexible platform that can be utilized in many ways, here are some of these use cases that you might recognise.

-**SBOM (Software Bill of Materials)**

-> Get comprehensive visibility of your software components to bolster security and ensure vulnerability accuracy with the most complete SBOM available.
+**SBOM (Software Bill of Materials)** - Get comprehensive visibility of your software components to bolster security and ensure vulnerability accuracy with the most complete SBOM available.

-**Container Vulnerability Scanning**

-> Reduce false positives and false negatives with best-in-class signal-to-noise ratio.
+**Container Vulnerability Scanning** - Reduce false positives and false negatives with best-in-class signal-to-noise ratio.

+**Container Security** - Identify and remediate container security risks, and monitor post-deployment for new vulnerabilities.

+**Container Registry Scanning** - Get continuous security and compliance checks integrated directly into your container image registry.
-**CI/CD Pipeline Security**

-> Embed security and compliance into your CI/CD pipeline to uncover vulnerabilities, secrets, and malware in your automated build processes
+**CI/CD Pipeline Security** - Embed security and compliance into your CI/CD / DevSecOps pipeline to uncover vulnerabilities, secrets, and malware in your automated build processes and keep development moving.

-**Container Registry Scanning**

-> Get continuous security and compliance checks integrated directly into your container image registry.

-**Kubernetes Images Scanning**

-> Allow or prevent deployment of images based on flexible policies and continuously monitor the inventory of insecure images running in your clusters.
+**Cluster Integrations** - Allow or prevent deployment of images based on flexible policies and continuously monitor the inventory of insecure images running in your clusters.

-**FedRAMP Vulnerability Scanning**

-> Meet the new FedRAMP Vulnerability Scanning Requirements for Containers and achieve compliance faster with Anchore.
+**FedRAMP Vulnerability Scanning** - Meet the new FedRAMP Vulnerability Scanning Requirements for Containers and achieve compliance faster with Anchore.

-**Federal Compliance**

-> Automate compliance checks using out-of-the-box and custom policies.
+**Cybersecurity & Federal Compliance** - Automate compliance checks using out-of-the-box and custom policies.

-**Container Security**

-> Identify and remediate container security risks, and monitor post-deployment for new vulnerabilities.

-**DevSecOps**

-> Find and fix vulnerabilities early to keep development moving.

 ## Labs